Myōan

 Collection

-The collection centres on ink painting, Zen calligraphy, and devotional imagery from the medieval through Edo periods, with particular regard for works made for temples and private interiors rather than public display.
+The collection centres on ink painting, Zen calligraphy, and devotional imagery from the medieval through Edo periods, with particular regard for works made for temples, hermitages, and private interiors rather than formal public display.

-Paintings are approached as lived objects, shaped over time by handling, light, storage, and use.
-Rather than seeking completeness or breadth, the collection develops slowly through sustained study, allowing quality, restraint, and clarity to emerge.
+Paintings are approached as lived objects, shaped over time by handling, light, storage, repair, and use.
+Rather than seeking completeness or breadth, the collection develops slowly through sustained study and close comparison, allowing questions of quality, restraint, atmosphere, and clarity to emerge gradually through prolonged looking.

 Research